What is it?

 - Infant development.
 The strongest research shows that taking fish oil supplements during pregnancy or breastfeeding does not improve mental development of the infant.
 Feeding infants formula with fish oil appears to improve the infant’s vision but not mental development.

-- Weight loss.
-Most research shows that taking fish oil does not improve weight loss .
+- Obesity.
+Most research shows that taking fish oil does not improve weight loss in obese adults or in children.
 But eating fish as part of a reduced-calorie diet seems to help.

-- Sores in the mouth.
+- Swelling (inflammation) and sores inside the mouth (oral mucositis).
 Taking fish oil seems to reduce the severity and pain of sores in the mouth from cancer drugs.

-- Phenylketonuria (PKU).
+- An inherited disorder that increases levels of phenylalanine in the blood (phenylketonuria or PKU).
 Some evidence suggests that taking fish oil supplements improves motor skills, coordination, and vision in children with a rare genetic disorder called phenylketonuria.

-- Pregnancy complications.
+- Preterm labor.
 Taking fish oil or eating seafood during pregnancy might help prevent premature delivery.
-But conflicting results exist.
-Fish oil does not seem to prevent high blood pressure during pregnancy, stillbirth, or other pregnancy complications.
+But not all research agrees.

-- Prematurity.
+- Growth and development in premature infants.
 Baby formula that has been fortified with fatty acids from fish oil and borage oil seems to improve growth and nervous system development in premature infants, especially boys.

 - Blood infection (sepsis).
 Giving fish oil as part of a nutrition plan to patients with sepsis might reduce the need for mechanical breathing and shorten the stay in the intensive care unit of the hospital.
 But giving fish oil does not improve survival or reduce the risk of brain injury or delirium in people with sepsis.